 Recent years have seen a steady decline in tobacco use in the U.S., while a new form of nicotine consumption called "vaping" has been on the rise.
-One of the most popular vaping (or e-cigarette) products is JUUL®, made by Juul Labs, Inc., and a number of consumers (including teens) have alleged that their serious medical problems can be linked to use of JUUL®.
-Let's take a look at the legal basis for these JUUL® e-cigarette claims, and how some early lawsuits are progressing.
+One of the most popular vaping (or e-cigarette) products is JUUL, made by Juul Labs, Inc., and a number of consumers (including teens) have alleged that their serious health problems can be linked to use of JUUL.

 In order to successfully sue a company for injuries caused by a dangerous or defective product, an individual has to prove that he or she suffered "damages" (a legal term for losses or harm), and that the product manufacturer (and/or some other entity in the supply chain) is legally responsible for those damages.

 Most plaintiffs are going to experience symptoms of a vaping-related illness that might include:

 Along with health problems (and ensuing medical bills and any lost income), damages in a vaping/e-cigarette case can include "pain and suffering" and other more subjective effects stemming from the nature and extent of the plaintiff's injuries.